3rd Dalai Lama: Origin of the title "Dalai Lama"

 The title "Dalai Lama" was first bestowed by Altan Khan upon Sonam Gyatso in 1578, when Altan Khan was a Chinese Prince of Shunyi during the Ming Dynasty (Wang, 顺义王) of China.
 The spiritual title of "Dalai Lama" was derived from the Mongolian Dalai-yin qan (or Dalaiin khan) one.

 Since the time of Genghis Khan, only people who were of his royal lineage were allowed to rule Mongolia.
 This frustrated many would-be rulers who were not of this line.
-Altan Khan was the most destructive of these usurpers.
-He perceived that through the Buddhist faith he could gain legitimacy by claiming to be a reincarnation of Kublai Khan.
+Altan Khan was of the royal line, but within a junior branch, and perceived that through the Buddhist faith he could gain legitimacy by claiming to be a reincarnation of Kublai Khan.

 Altan Khan chose the Gelug order of Tibetan Buddhism (founded by Tsongkhapa, 1357–1419).
 In 1577 he invited the leader of this order, Sonam Gyatsho, to come to Mongolia and teach his people.
 At some point, Sonam Gyatso proclaimed Altan Khan to be the reincarnation of Kublai Khan.

 In response to Sonam Gyatso's teachings, Altan Khan conferred the title of Dalai Lama on Sonam Gyatso.
 Altan Khan posthumously awarded the title to his two predecessors, making Sonam Gyatso the 3rd Dalai Lama.